-Anything with the word ‘Secure’ attached to it is generally marked up in price, but even by those standards, the SecureUSB BT is expensive for the limited capacities in this range.
+Anything with the word ‘Secure’ attached to it is generally marked up in price, but even by those standards, the SecureUSB BT is expensive.

 We can’t argue about the merits of the security models each of these products has, but purely from a value for money position, the SecureUSB BT needs to cost less and perform better at transfers.

 - We've also highlighted the best portable SSD